KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ## Thank You

 ![](southwest-headquarters-tour-2026/me-in-vintage-seat.jpg)
-Me sitting in a vintage airplane seat in The Listening Center at the end of the day
+Me sitting in a vintage airplane seat in The Listening Center

 In addition to the tour, it was fun to get to know other tour participants and experience their excitement, too.
+Super fan Zane's passion was particularly inspiring to see.

 Thank you to Southwest for an incredible day.
 We definitely felt the Luv!